 Flu seasons are unpredictable, so protecting you and your family from infection is critical.
 Everyone is at risk for catching the flu.
 Up to 20% of people in the United States get the flu each year, and US hospitals admit more than 200,000 people annually for flu-related complications.

 As a pharmacist, I answer many questions about vaccinations during flu season.
 Here are the most common questions:

-The flu vaccine does not interfere with the immune response to other vaccines.
-Flu vaccines contain either inactivated viruses that do not interfere with other inactivated or live vaccines, or they contain no viruses at all, which is the case for recombinant influenza vaccines as they are developed using DNA technology.
+A: The flu vaccine does not interfere with the immune response to other vaccines.
+Flu vaccines (with the exception of the live attenuated nasal spray flu vaccine) contain either inactivated viruses that do not interfere with other inactivated or live vaccines, or they contain no viruses at all, which is the case for recombinant influenza vaccines as they are developed using DNA technology.

 Although the nasal spray flu vaccine does contain live viruses, the viruses are weakened and cannot cause flu illness.
 The weakened viruses are cold-adapted, which means they are designed to only cause infection at the cooler temperatures found within the nose.
 The viruses cannot infect the lungs or other areas where warmer temperatures exist.

-The risk of a flu vaccine causing serious harm is extremely small.
+A: The risk of a flu vaccine causing serious harm is extremely small.
 Almost all people who get a flu vaccine experience no serious problems.
 The most common side effect of the flu vaccine is soreness at the site of injection.
+The most common side effect associated with the nasal vaccine is a mild runny nose and congestion.
 Like any vaccine or medicine, the flu vaccine may rarely cause serious problems, such as severe allergic reactions.
 If you experience a severe reaction, seek immediate treatment.

 According to the CDC, the following types of flu shots are available.
 The CDC does not recommend any one vaccine over another.
 Availability will vary by region.
 As always, talk to your healthcare provider about which option is best for you or your family.